 When considering an equity release plan it is important that you talk to a specialist member of the Equity Release Council.
 All members have agreed to abide by the Council rules and code of conduct and have signed up to the Statement of Principles.
-AV Trinity are proud to have 4 advisers belonging to the Equity Release Council and between them they have many years experience of advising clients with clarity, understanding and discretion.
+AV Trinity are proud to have a number of advisers belonging to the Equity Release Council and between them they have many years experience of advising clients with clarity, understanding and discretion.

 Equity Release, which in its most popular form is a lifetime mortgage is generally used to generate cash using the equity in your home.
 This can be by way of instalments or as a lump sum which is tax-free.
 You can spend the money as you wish and stay in your own home for as long as you wish.
 But, releasing cash from your home does reduce the inheritance that you leave behind and any means tested benefits being received may be affected.